The Anne Rosing Method

 It is functional voice training, in principle free from aesthetic norms: Your very own unique "voice print" must be brought out.
 Every singer's vocal tract has its own characteristic physiognomy, i.e. no two vocal tracts are shaped the same, and therefore, every singer has an integral original timbre.
 When the voice source functions properly, the sound is free to reproduce, and it becomes evident who you are.

-On top of this, there is the specific singing technique training, the training of the grain of the voice.
-The grain of the voice is characterised by great range, great carrying power and timbre brilliance.
+On top of this, there is the specific singing technique training, the training of the core voice.
+The core voice is characterised by great range, great carrying power and a brilliant timbre.

-There are two central singing technique principles in the construction of the grain of the voice: "Inalare la voce" (to "inhale the voice") and "vomitare" (to "vomit").
+There are two central singing technique principles in the construction of the core voice: "Inalare la voce" (to "inhale the voice") and "vomitare" (to "vomit").
 These two are built on a supreme control of the diaphragm.

 The "inalare la voce" technique can be traced back centuries, and it was a crucial concept in the prestigious classical Bel Canto school.
 In practice, "inalare la voce" can also be observed in many of the supreme rhythmical singers who have great musical freedom, large registers of expression and extensive careers.
 In its essence, the inalare la voce technique in the Anne Rosing Method involves around maintaining tension in the diaphragm at the moment of onset.
 A prerequisite is therefore that the singer trains the complete voluntary control of the muscle.

-The "vomitare" technique is a certain onset technique, a vacuum onset, which builds the grain of the voice in combination with the "inalare la voce" technique.
+The "vomitare" technique is a certain onset technique, a vacuum onset, which builds the core voice in combination with the "inalare la voce" technique.
 This type of onset is initiated and controlled by the diaphragm.